kabertin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-  script that Create a script that switches the current user to the user betty. ($ ./0-iam_betty.sh)
 	- script that prints the effective username of the current user.(./1-who_am_i.sh)
+	-  script that prints all the groups the current user is part of.(./2-groups.sh)